operations-project/operations/src/modules/site/README.md

 ## Drupal Operations Experience Platform

-This project is a part of the [Drupal OX Platform](https://www.drupal.org/project/ox), the Ops Dashboard built in Drupal.
+This project is a part of the [Drupal Operations Platform](https://www.drupal.org/project/operations), the Ops Dashboard built in Drupal.

-For all issues, development, and more information, see https://www.drupal.org/project/ox
+For all issues, development, and more information, see https://www.drupal.org/project/operations

 ## How to use

 Install site.module with composer & drush:

-        composer require drupal/site-site
+        composer require drupal/site
         drush en site

-*NOTE:* The package name is "site-site" due to a mistake in Drupal packagist packing.
+*NOTE:* If you are upgrading from Site Module 1.x, the package name is `drupal/site-site`.
+You MUST uninstall site module before removing the old version and adding the new.
+See [upgrading from 1.x](./)

 ### Site Status Widget